personal projects

 Beta phase

 In the beta phase I spent some time polishing my core features, but I knew I also wanted to enhance the overall second to second experience of the movement.
 The first thing I wanted to implement was mantling, which allows the player to automatically climb over ledges within reach.
-The second thing I thought of was some kind of grappling hook or zipline, which I figured would be a fun addition to the movement kit.
+The second thing I thought of was a grappling hook, which I figured would be a fun addition to the movement kit.

-For the grappling hook, I really wanted to capture the feel of Dying Light 1. instead of a swinging hook, I implemented a "zipping hook" where you move from your original position, to the anchor point.
-The hardest part about the hook is making sure it feels natural and is in check with the current flow.
-If the hook brings you within range of a ledge, the mantling logic takes over automatically for a smooth transition from zip to climb.
+I really wanted to capture the feel of Dying Light 1.
+Instead of a grappling hook that is based on a pendulum calculation, I implemented a grappling hook where you move from your original position to the anchor point.
+The hardest part about the hook was making sure it felt natural and was in check with the current flow.
+If the hook brought the player within range of a ledge, the mantling logic took over automatically for a smooth transition from hook to climb.

 Closing phase